bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML gives meaning to the structure of the code.
+Its like telling google this is a door and not just piece of wood.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block; breaks the line and does not take a width or height. display: inline; does not break the line and takes a width and height.

 3. What are the 4 areas of the box model?

+Margin, border, padding,content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Align-items works on the cross-axis.
+Justify-content works on the main-axis.

 5. Explain why git is valuable to a team of developers.

+Git provides version control. version control allows teams to have seperate versions of the same code they can work and test with at the same time.
+It also makes working a lot faster because you can clone a repository from almost anywhere.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.